The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvlonesection{Conclusion and Outlook} { }

-The SVD has been operating smoothly since the start of data taking, providing well understood, high quality data.
+The SVD has operated smoothly since the start of data taking, providing well understood, high quality data.
 It is essential to maintain the data quality in the coming years when luminosity will be gradually increased towards the design value.

 \paragraph{Background projections and strategies for mitigation.} The current background occupancy in SVD is quite low, below 0.4\% in Layer 3 and therefore no specific background rejection strategy is applied in SVD data reconstruction.
 In future operation with higher luminosity, the background occupancy could increase to the level of 3\% in Layer 3 (see figure~\ref{fig:C6_bg_extrapolation_scaled}).
 While this is within the operational limits of SVD, it provides very little margin against a number of adverse effects on SVD performance and operation, such as an increase of fake tracks, data loss due to bandwidth limitations, or an increase in reconstruction CPU time.